clerk/javascript/.changeset/fuzzy-years-taste.md

 '@clerk/backend': major
 ---

-## Breaking Changes

 Remove the named `Clerk` import from `@clerk/backend` and import `createClerkClient` instead.
 The latter is a factory method that will create a Clerk client instance for you.
 This aligns usage across our SDKs and will enable us to better ship DX improvements in the future.
-[SDK-1058]

 Inside your code, search for occurrences like these: